yewstack/yew/examples/ssr_router/README.md

-# Server-side Rendering Example
+# SSR Router Example

-This example demonstrates server-side rendering.

-The hydration bundle must be built first with the following command:
+This example is the same as the function router example, but with server-side rendering and hydration support.
+It reuses the same codebase of the function router example.

+# How to run this example

+1. build hydration bundle

-`trunk build examples/simple_ssr/index.html`
+`trunk build examples/ssr_router/index.html`

+2. Run the server

+`cargo run --bin ssr_router_server -- --dir examples/ssr_router/dist`

+3. Open Browser

-Then run `cargo run --bin simple_ssr_server -- --dir examples/simple_ssr/dist` and navigate to http://localhost:8080/ to view results.
+Navigate to http://localhost:8080/ to view results.